ministryotech/Umbraco.Pylon/README.md

 ```C#
 var url = UmbracoSite.Content.ContentUrl(123);
 ```

+### IocHelper ###
+This static class provides a simple method for registering all of the dependencies required by Umbraco.Pylon with IoC.
+This assumes you are using Autofac as at the time of coding this was the default IoC used by Umbraco.
+If you want to take the plunge with a different IoC Container then the code in this class should give you an idea where to start.

 ## Using PylonSampleWeb ##
 If you try and run PylonSampleWeb on it's own you'll find it doesn't work.
 It needs to be put on top of an existing Umbraco installation in order to see it working and the Umbraco installation must match the nearest available version of Umbraco.Pylon.